‘Timeless’: All the foreign TV shows that inspired U.S. hits we love

 Following the cancellation of NBC’s Timeless (again), fans have rightly been rooting for the time-travel saga to get a third season.
-Inspired by the save campaigns of shows such as Brooklyn Nine-Nine, One Day at a Time, and Lucifer, the fans a.k.a. the Clockblockers got to work on requesting their show’s return.
+Inspired by the save campaigns of shows such as Brooklyn Nine-Nine, One Day at a Time, and Lucifer, the fans a.k.a. the Clockblockers got to work on requesting Timeless’s return.

 If you too are feeling robbed due to Timeless’s cancellation and you can’t wait to hear more from Abigail Spencer, Matt Lanter, and Malcolm Barrett as the unlikely time-travelling trio, perhaps you should check out the Spanish show that it ripped off.